Skip to contents

 if inflection_point is estimated and not a random effect,

-the inflection_point value from LogisticMaturityInterface (lm0->inflection_point)
+the inflection_point value from LogisticMaturityInterface (maturity->inflection_point)

 is passed to the Information member function RegisterParameter